KILTprotocol/docs/docs/chain/did.md

 Beware that this also means that the DID creator gives up some power over the DID: The submitter who pays the deposit will be able to delete the DID from the blockchain and claim back its deposit.
 Once the `did::create` extrinsic is submitted and executed, the DID is written to the chain.

+## Using a DID

+Once the DID is successfully registered on chain, it can be used to perform certain on-chain actions that are not possible to do with a regular account.
+This includes handling of attestations and ctypes, setting up trust hierarchies through delegations, managing web3 names and much more.

+Those actions need to be signed by the DID before they can be submitted to chain by any account that the DID owner specifies when signing.
+We are naming those actions "DID-Calls".
+To submit those there is a special extrinsic called `submit_did_call`.

+The process of doing any DID-Call is always the same:

+* Construct the actual call you want to execute including all arguments of that extrinsic.
+* Wrap the call in a `DidAuthorizedCallOperation` together with
+    * Senders DID to indicate who wants this operation to happen
+    * Senders DID tx_counter + 1 to prevent replay attacks
+    * Current block number to prevent the operation to be submitted too far in the future
+    * Account of the submitter to allow the DID owner to specify who is allowed to submit
+* Create a signature over the `DidAuthorizedCallOperation` by scale-encoding it and signing it using the appropriate key
+    * Most operations require the authentication key of the DID to be used
+    * Managing attestations requires the attestation key
+    * Managing delegations requires the delegation key
+* Construct the `submit_did_call` extrinsic consisting of
+    * The `DidAuthorizedCallOperation`
+    * The DID signature
+* Pass the call over to the submitter who can now sign and submit it to the chain
+    * The submitter will have to pay for all fees and deposits that result from the operation
+    * In general the submitter will have the power to delete all on-chain objects to reclaim its deposit
+* The chain now checks that
+    * The submitters signature is correct
+    * The submitter is the one specified in the `DidAuthorizedCallOperation`
+    * The DID signature is correct
+    * The tx_counter is valid (current tx_counter + 1)
+    * The blocknumber is not older than an hour (given 12s block time)
+* After that the actual call gets dispatched with a special `DidOrigin`
+    * This allows the executer of the actual call to get the DID and the account of the submitter

 ## Updating a DID

 There is a set of extrinsics available to update a full DID.